This post is available in Word format: Romans 1 verse by verse

 - Secondly, the two verses are connected by the word “for” and

-This means that the wrath of God, which is revealed against unrighteous men, explains what is meant by “live by faith” (1:17).
+This means that the wrath of God, which is revealed against unrighteous men, explains what is meant by “live by faith” (Rom 1:17).
 This is explained further in the verses that follow.

 1:19 because that which is known about God is evident within them; for God made it evident to them.
 1:20 For since the creation of the world His invisible attributes, His eternal power and divine nature, have been clearly seen, being understood through what has been made, so that they are without excuse.

 Here we are given the first part of the reason for God’s wrath.
-They are “without excuse” (1:20), which means that God has given to them adequate evidence of “His invisible attributes” (1:20).
-Notice that God is the One that is actively making Himself known: “God made it evident to them” (1:19) through the miracles of creation (1:19-20).
+They are “without excuse” (Rom 1:20), which means that God has given to them adequate evidence of “His invisible attributes” (Rom 1:20).
+Notice that God is the One who actively makes Himself known: “God made it evident to them” (Rom 1:19) through the miracles of creation (Rom 1:19-20).

 1:21 For even though they knew God, they did not honor Him as God or give thanks, but they became futile in their speculations, and their foolish heart was darkened.
 1:22 Professing to be wise, they became fools, 1:23 and exchanged the glory of the incorruptible God for an image in the form of corruptible man and of birds and four-footed animals and crawling creatures.